r-s-20/TranslationHelper/readme.md

-Just a small tool to help build translation .json files for English and German.
+Just a small tool to help build translation .json files for ngx-translate in Angular (languages English + German).
-Not meant to be beatuy, just meant to work.
+Not meant to be beautyful, just meant to work.